jedrzejginter/pathy/README.md

 ![npm](https://img.shields.io/npm/v/pathy.svg?style=flat-square)
 ![npm](https://img.shields.io/npm/dm/pathy.svg?style=flat-square)

-A small library that will help you with writing url paths and assigning a validation pattern to each of them.\
+A small library that will help you with interpolation of dynamic parameters in URLs or files paths as well as extracting them.
+Supports types validation and values casting.
-See 'API Reference' section for more information on how it works.

-### Thanks to

-A big shout-out to [Richard Hoffman](https://www.npmjs.com/~coverslide) who donated this package name ❤️

 ## Installation